 Cheerios, a drug?
 That is, according to a recent posting by the FDA on their website.
 I've always known it to be drug addicting as in 'sugar cravings.'
 Now, I find out that it can also lower my cholesterol, treat a severe and debilitating disease-hypercholesterolemia, and all the while preventing and or treating any coronary heart disease that I may have.
 Well, 'shiver me timbers,' Captain Crunch.
 Excuse me, while I tear down to my local sugar-market and buy me up a case of Cheerios.
 I can already hear the marketing jingle...
 "Sugary sweet, a tasty treat.
 Good for your health, now good for your heart".

-Unfortunately, General Mills, the manufacturer, committed a no no. They promoted their cereal as a healthy food, while making health claims, and even citing health studies.
-According to the FDA's strict definition, only drugs can make those kind of health claims.
+Unfortunately, General Mills, the manufacturer, committed a no-no. They promoted their cereal as healthy food, while making health claims, and even citing health studies.
+According to the FDA's strict definition, only drugs can make that kind of health claims.
 The FDA is very clear, and in a tersely worded letter to General Mills, they make it very clear.
 They have two choices: They can apply to make their cereal a drug; or, change the claims they make on the box.
 They must immediately decide to do one or the other.

-The good news in all of this-power-control-and tyranny, is that you can simply go down to your local organic supermarket, or organic food co-op, and buy yourself the best medicine nature can provide, real medicine, your body truly needs and truly craves.
+The good news in all of this-power-control-and-tyranny, is that you can simply go down to your local organic supermarket, or organic food co-op, and buy yourself the best medicine nature can provide real medicine, your body truly needs and truly craves.
 The FDA hasn't censored the purchasing and consumption of organically grown products...yet!
 And, I can also guarantee with 100% certainty, that you won't find any true health inside any commercial box of cereal, no matter what their stated claims.
 Sugar is still sugar.
-It is still unhealthy, no matter what other form their 'distracting' claims may take.
+It is still unhealthy, no matter what another form their 'distracting' claims may take.